Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Typical signs of COPD on x-ray include the following:

-- A smaller heart (if the person has heart failure, the heart becomes enlarged and there may not be signs of over-inflated lungs)
+- If the person has heart failure, the heart becomes enlarged and there may not be signs of over-inflated lungs.

-- Larger amounts of air in the lower lungs in patients with emphysema related to alpha-1 antitrypsin deficiency
+- Larger amounts of air in the lower lungs in people with emphysema related to alpha-1 antitrypsin deficiency.

 Chest x-rays are rarely useful for diagnosing chronic bronchitis, although they sometimes show mild scarring and thickened airway walls.

-The American Cancer Society, the American Lung Association, the National Comprehensive Cancer Network, and the U.S. Preventive Services Task Force now recommend that annual low-dose CT screening for lung cancer should be offered to current and former smokers who:
+The American Cancer Society, the American Lung Association, the National Comprehensive Cancer Network, and the US Preventive Services Task Force now recommend that annual low-dose CT screening for lung cancer be offered to people between the ages of 50 to 80 years who:

-- Have smoked a total of at least 30 pack years
+- Have smoked a total of at least 20 pack-years

 - Still smoke or have quit within the past 15 years